 The behavior of students off-campus is fundamentally the responsibility of the individual student and parents.
-Students must be continually aware, however, that they are always the representatives of ANS in the larger community and should conduct themselves in a manner reflective of our Core Values at all times.
-If it can be verified that students in off-campus settings have engaged in illegal behavior or behavior that is unbecoming of an ANS student, the school reserves the right to take whatever disciplinary action it deems appropriate, including suspension or revocation of enrollment.
+Students must be continually aware, however, that they are always the representatives of ANS in the larger community and should conduct themselves in such a manner.
+If it can be verified that students in off-campus settings have engaged in illegal behavior or behavior that in the eyes of the school administration is unbecoming of an ANS student, the school reserves the right to take whatever disciplinary action it deems appropriate, including suspension or expulsion.

-Responsible Use of Personal Electronic Devices
+Personal Electronic Devices

 Personal electronic devices such as laptops, tablets, and phones are only to be used in the classroom with the teacher's consent.
 The teacher has final authority on whether personal devices can be used during their instructional period and which ones may be used.
 A teacher may designate certain days for usage of personal devices, or certain times within a class period.
-Additionally, although they may allow laptops or tablet usage, phone usage and other devices are generally prohibited except under certain circumstances with the teacher's approval.
+Additionally, although they may allow laptops or tablet usage, phone usage and other devices are generally prohibited except under certain circumstances with teacher's approval.

 Unauthorized use of a phone in class, as well as any personal device when not approved by the teacher, will result in confiscation of the phone or personal electronic device.
-The following procedures, including immediate loss of device privilege, can be taken:
+The device will be turned in to the Secondary Office and returned to the parent or guardian after the student has completed 30 minutes of community service.
+Repeated violations will result in disciplinary action being taken, which may include losing the right to bring these types of devices to school.